 30 Days of FREE ideas for fun this autumn to do with your little ones

 Shoe box lid or something similar

-Creating your own pumpkin patch Maths Game
+Creating your own DIY Maths Game for Halloween

 - Draw around your box lid onto your piece of cardstock making sure that it is centred and there is an edge all the way around.